siddhantladdha/siddhantladdha.github.io/source_markdown/linux.md

 ### Arch Linux

 If you are a power user/want to learn a lot about GNU+Linux take a look at Arch Linux.
-You Distro will anyway guide you to [Arch Wiki](https://wiki.archlinux.org/) in many cases.
+Your distro will anyway guide you to [Arch Wiki](https://wiki.archlinux.org/) in many cases.
 You won't be disappointed that's for sure.
 I use Arch Linux as my daily driver with KDE Desktop environment.
 A few points for newbies.

 1. There is one and only one *useful* installation guide in existence for Arch Linux which is aptly served by [Installation Guide](https://www.wiki.archlinux.org/index.php/installation_guide)

 2. Why are you installing Arch Linux?
-This to have a clear idea of what you need and what you don't.
+Answer this to to have a clear idea of what you need and what you don't.
 If you keep on installing all the packages listed on the ArchWiki then you will completely lose the essence of customisation Arch Linux has to offer.
 For instance, my reason for installing Arch Linux is it's high customisability and rolling release nature which allows me to have full control over what software is installed and allows me to use new features as soon as they leave testing repositories and not wait for 6 months until official software repositories are updated.